Lenses & Shutters

 Whilst it affronts my sense of logic, needless to say, I have not found any hint of evidence to support, nor deny, the naming controversy.
 However, that's not the significant aspect of the argument.
 The counter view to Tomioka making the Lumaxars is that they were sourced from Germany.

-The only possibly reputable claim I am aware of in support of that is, according to net sources (including Camera-wiki.org), by Mark Hama, the renowned Yashica technician who actually started work on the Yashica Mat-124G production line at the Yashica factory in Nagano, Japan, in around 1970 (pieced together from information on his website).
-That would make it at least 13 years after the Lumaxar period.
+The only possibly reputable claim I am aware of in support of that is, according to net sources (including Camera-wiki.org), by Mark Hama, the renowned Yashica technician who says on his website (2024); “in 1959, I started building medium format, twin-lens reflex cameras in the Yashica factory”.
+The photo at the top of the website is captioned “Building the Yashica Mat124G in the factory in Nagano, Japan.
+(1959)”.
+The Yashica Mat-124G was released in 1970, but be as that may.
 Without any disrespect to Mr Hama, the photo on his site shows him as just one of many workers carrying out production line assembly tasks.
 On the other hand, he would later become Yashica's Service Manager in the US.
 The question in my mind is whether any of his roles gave him real knowledge of what happened in 1957?
 Note that there is no actual evidence offered that Mr Hama actually thinks that the Lumaxars originated in Germany let alone that he can confirm it.

 When Yashica began looking for something better, why not use the available higher spec Lausar?
 Why go to Germany for the same design (Tessar)?
 It has to be considered that Yashica based its success on outstanding value, not quality at any price.
 However, remember also that the opposing view is claimed to be put by a seemingly credible and reputable source.
 A 1957 US ad states that “Yashica management searched far and wide for lenses befitting this masterpiece of camera engineering.”
 Is that marketing speak, or did they really go beyond Tomioka?
 Of course searching far and wide doesn't mean that the final selection made was far from home.
 Choosing what seems like the more logical answer does not necessarily make it correct in terms of actual events.
 I have expressed my belief above but it is only that, based on my interpretation of the circumstances.
 Incidentally, I have attempted to do the obvious thing and write to Mark Hama but have received no response.